 CLEAN AIR & WATER

 Our children are under direct attack by the current administration, which values short-term corporate profits over established science and has withdrawn the United States from the the Paris Climate Accord.
 As a rubber stamp for greed and corporations, Roger Williams actively perpetuates a lie on the American people by denying the scientific reality of climate change.
 Given this attitude of our government, it’s legitimate for parents to ask: Will there be clean air for our children to breathe?

 The best way to preserve the natural beauty of Texas is to turn our beloved state into a Green Energy Powerhouse.
 Here in Texas, we have lots of sun and plenty of wind.
-As a matter of fact, District 21 is the top district in Texas in terms of solar employment.
-And we are just getting started.
 We must incentivize “going green” and invest in renewable energy.
 By doing so, we’ll create thousands of well-paying jobs for Texans, finally cutting our dependence on polluting, outdated fossil fuels.
 In other words, if we want to preserve the beautiful Hill Country, we need to Energize Texas into a solar superpower.

 There is no greater economic (and life) resource than Water .
 As our population grows and demands increase, Texans experience unprecedented water shortages and challenges.
 At one point in 2014, twelve municipalities faced the incredible challenge of having less than a 45-day supply of water.
 We need bolder short- and long-term planning to ensure the security of water resources for both Texas and our country, including investment in new desalination technologies.
 An ongoing commitment to clean rivers, streams, lakes, and bays for the promise of a livable future for animals and humans alike is a goal that benefits everyone’s quality of life.